skonto/serverless-guides/kserve/minikube/README.md

 ```

-After stting up Kiali in the next step edit its config in the istio-namespace and add:
+After setting up Kiali in the next step edit its config in the istio-namespace and add:

 ```
 external-services: